Please confirm topic selection

 • hypomobility or hypermobility

-• increased levels of estrogen or relaxin during third trimester of pregnancy leading to hypermobility of the SI joint
+• increased levels of estrogen or relaxin during the third trimester of pregnancy can lead to hypermobility of the SI joint

 • aberrant joint mechanics